Contact Us Today (424) 372-3112

 Domestic Violence Criminal Court Process in Los Angeles

-After someone was arrested for domestic violence, the criminal court process is stressful, emotional, confusing, and often will frequently divide family unity.
-In all Los Angeles County criminal courts, domestic violence and spousal abuse related issues are considered a serious matter by prosecutors and judges.
+After someone is arrested for domestic violence, the criminal court process is stressful, emotional, confusing, and often will frequently divide family unity.
+In all Los Angeles County criminal courts, domestic violence and spousal abuse-related issues are considered serious matters by prosecutors and judges.

-Most first-time domestic violence charges are filed under Penal Code 243(e)(1), which is known as “domestic battery” and it's a misdemeanor offense.
+Most first-time domestic violence charges are filed under Penal Code 243(e)(1), which is known as “domestic battery,” and it's a misdemeanor offense.
 See CALCRIM 841 – battery against spouse.
+Sometimes, domestic violence can be filed as a felony based on different factors.

 In some domestic violence cases involving serious or great bodily injury to the victim, the case will be filed under PC 273.5, known as “corporal injury to a spouse,” which is a “wobbler” that can be filed as either a misdemeanor or felony offense.

 Most domestic violence cases start with a verbal argument between spouses, people who are dating, or cohabitating.
-Next, there is a 911 call to police, who will respond to the scene.
+Next is a 911 call to the police, who will respond to the scene.

-Once police arrive, they will normally separate the couple and start asking questions to figure out what happened, including any history of prior incidents.
-They will also look for visible signs of an injury.
+Once police arrive, they will normally separate the couple and start asking questions to determine what happened, including any history of prior incidents.
+They will also look for visible signs of injury.

-If police are able to establish probable cause, they are going to make an arrest.
+If police can establish probable cause, they will make an arrest.
 This could include one or even both people involved.
 At this moment, the criminal court process begins.

-Anyone who has been arrested for domestic violence should consult with a lawyer immediately to review the case and best defenses, including prefiling intervention which is a process that seeks to avoid formal filing of charges.
+Anyone who has been arrested for domestic violence should consult with a lawyer immediately to review the case and best defenses, including prefiling intervention, which is a process that seeks to avoid the formal filing of charges.

 Arraignment for Domestic Violence Charges

-Most defendant's arrested for a domestic violence case will usually have to post a bond to get released from custody, or they can be released on own recognizance (O.R.).
+Most defendants arrested for a domestic violence case will usually have to post a bond to get released from custody, or they can be released on their own recognizance (O.R.).

 After a domestic violence arrest, the case will be assigned to a detective from a domestic violence unit, who will conduct a follow-up investigation.
 They will make contact with anyone involved to gather evidence against you.

-After their investigation is completed, the detective makes a filing recommendation and will send the case to the prosecutor's office who makes the decision whether to file formal charges.
-Misdemeanor cases are handled through Los Angeles County City Attorney's Office.
-Felony cases are handled by the Los Angeles District Attorney.
+After their investigation is completed, the detective makes a filing recommendation and sends the case to the prosecutor's office, which decides whether to file formal charges.
+Misdemeanor cases are handled through the Los Angeles County City Attorney's Office, while felony cases are handled by the Los Angeles District Attorney.

-It should be noted that it's critical to retain a domestic violence lawyer early in the court process before the case is submitted to the prosecutor for filing consideration.
-It may be possible to avoid the formal filing of charges through prefiling intervention.
-It's important to keep in mind it doesn't matter if the victim wants to just drop the case.
+It should be noted that it's critical to retain a domestic violence lawyer early in the court process before submitting the case to the prosecutor for filing consideration.
+Through prefiling intervention, it may be possible to avoid the formal filing of charges.
+It's important to keep in mind that it doesn't matter if the victim wants to just drop the case.

-After charges have been filed, the first court appearance in the “arraignment,” where the judge will tell you the specific charges and ask you to enter a plea.
+After charges have been filed, the first court appearance is the “arraignment,” where the judge will tell you the specific charges and ask you to enter a plea.
 In most cases, this means pleading “not guilty.”
-Your criminal attorney will be provided with a copy of police report and the complaint against you.
+Your criminal attorney will receive a copy of the police report and the complaint against you.

 Many domestic violence cases in California are “wobblers,” which means the prosecutor can file the case as either a misdemeanor or felony offense.

-If your domestic violence case is filed as a misdemeanor, the judge will require your initial appearance at arraignment in order to serve you personally with a protective order.
-If charged with felony domestic violence, you are required to personally appear at the arraignment and all future court dates.
+If your domestic violence case is filed as a misdemeanor, the judge will require your initial appearance at arraignment to serve you personally with a protective order.
+If charged with felony domestic violence, you are required to appear at the arraignment and all future court dates personally.
 There are certain situations when the prosecutor could be open to a reduced charge for domestic violence through plea negotiations.

 Protective & Restraining Orders for Domestic Violence Cases